-Our Staff: The Foundation is supported by two professional staff and contractual agencies/individuals on an as-required basis as approved by the Board of Directors.
+Our Staff: The Foundation is supported by a staff of two professionals including an Executive Director and a Conservation Project Coordinator.
+It employs contractual agencies/individuals on an as-required basis as approved by the Board of Directors.

 Our Core Program